Weeds you don't want to find on your allotment

 It is now a criminal offence to cause the spread of this pernicious weed, it is considered destructive and almost impossible to eradicate, it will penetrate tarmac and even concrete in its search for daylight.

-Horse Tail or in Boggy ground Mare's Tail (it's the same weed)
+(it's the same weed)

 Horse or Mares Tail,( Equisetum Arvense )is, in my opinion, public enemy number one.
 It looks like it belongs in Jurassic Park and, unchecked, spreads like wildfire.